 A Huge Market Opportunity

-- Of those 88% of MAPD beneficiaries, a whopping 56% don’t pay a premium for their plan.
+- 73% of MAPD beneficiaries don’t pay a premium for their plan.

-- Those in MA plans in 2019 have average out-of-pocket limit of $5,059 dollars for in-network services (HMOs or PPOs) and an average out-of-pocket limit of $8,818 dollars for out-of-network services (PPOs).
+- MA plan enrollees have a weighted average out-of-pocket limit of $4,835 for in-network services and a weight average out-of-pocket limit of $8,659 for out-of-network services (PPOs).

 Right now, there are a lot of beneficiaries who could benefit from hospital indemnity plans.

-Is Hospital Indemnity Insurance Right for My Client?
+Is Hospital Indemnity Insurance Worth It for My Client?